-This form must be completed for each paper to be included_and placed in front of that paper in the thesis.
+This form must be completed for each paper to be included and placed in front of that paper in the thesis.
 The purpose of this is to ensure that shared authorship is appropriately explained in a thesis.
-Please review the Guidelines for Theses from a Collection of Papers1and UCD Authorship Policy when completing this form.
 A word version of this document is available on the Graduate Studies Document Repository.

 1. Examination Candidate Details

 Examination Candidate Name:

-Examination Candidate UCD Student Number: Research Degree for which thesis is being submitted: Title of Research thesis:
+Examination Candidate UCD Student Number:

+Research Degree for which thesis is being submitted:

+Title of Research thesis:

 2. Details of the Paper

 Title of Paper:

-Current Status of the Paper: ☐ Drafted ☐ Submitted. ☐ Under review ☐ Under revision
+Current Status of the Paper: Drafted Submitted.
+Under review Under revision

 □ Accepted for publication □ Published

 Name of Journal (if known):

 Digital Object Identifier (if published):

 AUTHOR CONTRIBUTIONS

-Part A: Contribution of Examination Candidate A full description the Examination Candidate's intellectual and practical contribution to the research presented in the paper.
-It would be helpful for the Examination Committee if an estimated percentage of the candidate's contribution to this paper could be provided below.
-Each section of the paper should be listed separately i.e. Introduction, Methods, Figure 1, Table 2 etc. The examination candidate should either be the sole author/primary author or a major contributor to the paper.
-Please also review the UCD Authorship Policy when completing this section.
+Part A: Contribution of Examination Candidate: The overall percentage contribution must be specified, as well as a full description the Examination Candidate's intellectual and practical contribution to the research presented in the paper.
+Each section of the paper should be listed separately i.e. Introduction, Methods, Figure 1, Table 2 etc.

-Percentage contribution of the candidate to the paper :%
+Percentage Contribution of Examination Candidate to this paper:%

 Description of Examination Candidate's contribution for each section of paper: (Max 500 words):

+Part B : Contribution(s) of Co-Authors to this paper : Outline briefly the contribution of all co-authors to the paper.
+Note: